Qveen Herby: 2021–present: A Woman

-On April 16, 2021, Qveen Herby released "Juice" the lead single for her debut album.
-Herby announced the debut album title, named A Woman, and the release date on April 27, 2021.
-Herby eventually released her debut album on May 21, 2021, along with a second single and a music video named, "Naughty Girl".
+On April 16, 2021, Qveen Herby released "Juice" as the lead single for her debut album.
+Herby announced the album's title, A Woman, and an initial release date of April 27, 2021.
+Herby officially released the album on May 21, 2021, along with a music video for the second single, "Naughty Girl".
 In early October, Qveen Herby revealed that a Halloween-themed EP was in works with a celebration.

-On October 15, 2021, Qveen Herby released the Halloween-themed EP named, Halloqveen.
+On October 15, 2021, Qveen Herby released the Halloween-themed EP Halloqveen.
 Later on, she revealed a date for her EP's release party which took place in Downtown Los Angeles on October 23.

-In March 2022, Qveen Herby announced on Instagram a new EP named MAD QVEEN, which was released on April 1 through her own record label Checkbook Records.
+In March 2022, Qveen Herby announced on Instagram a new EP titled MAD QVEEN, which was released on April 1 through her own record label Checkbook Records.
 The EP included 7 tracks such as "Rabbit Hole" and "Cruella".

 On October 11, 2022, Qveen Herby released her first double single "5D", which includes her latest singles, "5D" and "DRESS CODE ".

 On February 14, 2023, Qveen Herby released her twelfth EP THE MUSE via Checkbook Records which she teased on TikTok and Instagram.
 She officially announced the release on her House of Herby podcast on S2 E1, January 26, 2023.
 The tracklist was released on Instagram January 31, 2023, letting fans know the double single "5D" and "DRESS CODE" was the first official single.
 She held a release party at her residence on February 13 to celebrate the midnight release.

 On June 11, 2024, Qveen Herby announced on Instagram that new music was on its way.
 On June 14th, Qveen Herby released the album artwork for her newest EP album titled The Alchemist.
 The project was released on June 21 and featured seven songs along with all the lyric videos being posted on YouTube.
 With the release of the album, Qveen Herby also announced The Alchemist Tour, her first US and Canadian tour in support of her fourteenth EP project "The Alchemist".
 The tour started in Los Angeles, California, on October 31st and concluded on November 23rd, in Miami, Florida.

+Qveen Herby's second studio album, Isle of Qveen, was released in February 2026.
+She promoted the album with the Isle of Qveen Tour from May 2026 to August 2026, joined by American rapper and songwriter Thot Squad.